WORDTALK/Wordium/Guidelines.md

 # Guidelines

-Wordset is a structured dictionary.
+Wordium is a structured dictionary.
 As such, we try to follow these guidelines to create a standardized resource.
 Our overall goal is usability.

 ## Overall